icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/endpoint.md

 | `-t timeout`                | `t=timeout`                                                |

 {% callout type="information" %}
 Ice's local endpoint options (such as `--sourceAddress`) have no equivalent in IceRPC.
 All server address parameters are "non-local".

-With IceRPC for C#, you would set [TcpClientTransportOptions.LocalNetworkAddress]() to configure your tcp/ssl source address.
+With IceRPC for C#, you would set [TcpClientTransportOptions.LocalNetworkAddress]() to configure the tcp/ssl source address.
 {% /callout %}